 - Visual performance in low vision and image enhancement techniques

-- Eye movements and vision in Nystagmus
+- Eye movements and vision in Nystagmus and other oculomotor disorders

 - Vision and visual defects in Down's Syndrome

 - Early detection and treatment of Age-Related Macular Degeneration